jcowgar/easynotes/README.md

 * Does not support ``breve`` or ``longa`` notes.
 This generally is not a problem since any student just learning the music staff (thus using easy notes) is probably not going to run into such notes.
-* Only supports treble, bass and alto clefs at this time.